DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 # Introduction

-> You’ve entered the world of Pelagia as a player, and realized you wanted to become a Storyteller, one of the most important parts of Pelagia.
+> You’ve entered the world of Erdanis as a player, and realized you wanted to become a Storyteller, one of the most important parts of Erdanis.
 This is how our voices spread through the heavens.
 Once known as “Beedle Bards,” Storytellers have taken shape all throughout the known Cosmiverse.
 > Respected and honored, Storytellers are welcome at every hearth and home, every tavern